vidardb/pgrocks-fdw/README.md

 This extension can also be used for other systems that have RocksDB-like APIs, but please check the compatibility before you use this extension for other systems.

 This extension is developed and maintained by the VidarDB team.
+Currently only works for PG13.
 Feel free to report bugs or issues via Github.

 # Building